Elijah-J/simplex-algorithm/README.md

   * c.csv - objective function

 # What I learned
-* How to use NumPy; implemented various NumPy functions and objects
+* How to use NumPy
-* Became more competent with Python objects and syntax
  * How to parse a .csv file using NumPy